Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1. WebApp signs-in users with Microsoft Identity (OIDC)/1.1. in my org/README.md

 ## Scenario

 This sample shows how to build a .NET Core 2.2 MVC Web app that uses OpenID Connect to sign in users.
-Users can only sign-in with their work and school accountsin their organization.
+Users can only sign-in with their `work and school` accounts in their organization.
 It leverages the ASP.NET Core OpenID Connect middleware.

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)

-> This is the first phase of a set of tutorials.
-Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2.%20WebApp%20calls%20Microsoft%20Graph%20on%20behalf%20of%20signed-in%20user)
+> This is the first chapter from a set of tutorials.
+Once you understand how to sign-in users in an ASP.NET Core Web App with OpenId Connect, you can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2.%20WebApp%20calls%20Microsoft%20Graph%20on%20behalf%20of%20signed-in%20user) in a later chapter.

 ## How to run this sample